 The best part of GraphGrid Dashboard is that it’s not a read-only exercise: It also includes a whole suite of data administration and management tools.
 Using the Dashboard, analysts can directly add new (or edit existing) nodes and relationships in your graph database.

 GraphGrid Dashboard enables your users to write Geequel queries, manage publish flow control, and build knowledge graph assets directly.
-The Dashboard works with other GraphGrid CDP services to provide a fully integrated experience via a management user interface.
+The Dashboard works with other GraphGrid services to provide a fully integrated experience via a management user interface.

 With the Dashboard, your analysts and business users are no longer just passive data consumers, but active data contributors, especially when it comes to enriching your enterprise knowledge graph.